Showing posts with label rocks. Show all posts

 On the day that Jesus was raised to life, these saints were also raised and became witnesses in Jerusalem of the life that only Jesus could give.

-Tabitha (Acts 9:36–43) Raised by Peter
+Tabitha (Acts 9:36–43) was Raised by Peter

-Tabitha, whose Greek name was Dorcas, was a believer who lived in the coastal city of Joppa.
+Tabitha, whose Greek name was Dorcas, was a believer who lived in the coastal city of Joppa

 Her resurrection was performed by the apostle Peter.
 Dorcas was known for "always doing good and helping the poor" (verse 36).